Hiyoshi Dam

 Hiyoshi Dam is used for three main purposes: flood control, river maintenance and water supply.

 The dam temporarily stores surges in river water during floods, regulating the flow and avoiding damage to downstream areas.
 The dam is designed for 100-year floods (floods estimated to occur once every 100 years).
-The maximum release of water during flood control operations in normal situations is 150 cubic meters per second.
+The maximum release of water during flood control operations in normal situations is 150 m3 per second.
 However, if not enough, the dam is able to discharge more water when the level in the reservoir surpass the surcharge water level.
-One such situations occurred in September 2013, when heavy rain from Typhoon 18 forced a maximum outflow of 504 cubic meters per second.
-In case of emergency, with floods bigger than the estimated 100-year flood for which the dam is designed, the emergency spillways can discharge up to 3,100 cubic meters per second, ensuring the safety of the structure.
+One such situations occurred in September 2013, when heavy rain from Typhoon 18 forced a maximum outflow of 504 m3 per second.
+In case of emergency, with floods bigger than the estimated 100-year flood for which the dam is designed, the emergency spillways can discharge up to 3,100 m3 per second, ensuring the safety of the structure.
 These spillways have been used only during trials.

 The dam also helps to ensure that the river water flow downstream is above a certain minimum level during drought periods.

-Hiyoshi Dam also supplies 3.7 cubic meters per second of additional water supply, sufficient for about 1 million people, supplying domestic water to cities in Kyoto Prefecture, Osaka Prefecture and Hyogo Prefecture.
+Hiyoshi Dam also supplies 3.7 m3 per second of additional water supply, sufficient for about 1 million people, supplying domestic water to cities in Kyoto Prefecture, Osaka Prefecture and Hyogo Prefecture.

 Hiyoshi Dam includes a small hydroelectric power generator with a capacity of 850 kW.
 The energy is used to power the dam facilities, with the excess generation sold to the grid.